-The 25-state JBS Tolleson ground beef Salmonella outbreak has hit California hard.
-Sixty-six of the 246 illnesses reported so far, just over one-fourth of all case-patients, live in California.
+Updated 12/13/18 The 25-state JBS Tolleson ground beef Salmonella outbreak has hit California hard.
+Of the 333 illnesses reported from 28 states, 107 are in California, just shy of one-third of all case-patients.

 They include Food 4 Less, FoodMaxx, Food Co, Lucky Stores, Ralph’s, Sam’s Club, Savemart, Smith’s and Sprouts locations statewide.
 Also affected are at least 80 stores operated by smaller grocers.
 To see a complete list, click the retail distribution list that accompanies the initial recall (October 4, 2018) on the U.S. Department of Agriculture’s website.